xaionaro-go/ffstream/README.md

 The main use case this was implemented for is [IRL streaming](https://kick.com/category/irl).
 For example:
 * When the internet connection is of variable bandwidth: one may dynamically adjust the bitrate according to available channel.
-* When the recoding equipment is overheating, it is possible to dynamically enable a pass-through (and disable recoding until the equipment would cool down).
+* When the transcoding equipment is overheating, it is possible to dynamically enable a pass-through (and disable transcoding until the equipment would cool down).

 But actually, if you got into using `ffstream` instead of `ffmpeg` you may want to consider writing yourown tool that is tailored for your needs by just using [`avpipeline`](https://github.com/xaionaro-go/avpipeline) directly.